techidaily/discover-alternatives/source/_posts/step-by-step-fixes-for-a-malfunctioning-usb-port-on-windows-pcs-by-yl-computers.md

 <span class="atpl-alsoreadstyle">Also read:</span>
 <div><ul>
-<li><a href="https://article-posts.techidaily.com/new-in-2024-from-stillness-to-streamline-adding-blurring-beauty-to-illustrator-photos/"><u>[New] In 2024, From Stillness to Streamline Adding Blurring Beauty to Illustrator Photos</u></a></li>
-<li><a href="https://snapchat-videos.techidaily.com/updated-in-2024-craft-the-perfect-snaps-top-ideas-unveiled/"><u>[Updated] In 2024, Craft the Perfect Snaps Top Ideas Unveiled</u></a></li>
-<li><a href="https://discover-alternatives.techidaily.com/1-how-can-you-tell-if-your-gpu-has-malfunctioned-tips-by-techvoyage/"><u>1.
-How Can You Tell If Your GPU Has Malfunctioned? - Tips by TechVoyage</u></a></li>
-<li><a href="https://article-posts.techidaily.com/2024-approved-kinemaster-zoom-mastery-guide-a-filmmakers-toolkit/"><u>2024 Approved Kinemaster Zoom Mastery Guide A Filmmaker's Toolkit</u></a></li>
-<li><a href="https://sound-issues.techidaily.com/a-comprehensive-guide-to-fixing-malfunctioning-stereo-mix-features/"><u>A Comprehensive Guide to Fixing Malfunctioning Stereo Mix Features</u></a></li>
-<li><a href="https://discover-alternatives.techidaily.com/exploring-the-benefits-of-crypto-investments-insights-from-yl-computings-expertise/"><u>Exploring the Benefits of Crypto Investments: Insights From YL Computing's Expertise</u></a></li>
-<li><a href="https://ai-video-apps.techidaily.com/new-in-2024-unlock-accessibility-adding-subtitles-and-captions-in-final-cut-pro-x/"><u>New In 2024, Unlock Accessibility Adding Subtitles and Captions in Final Cut Pro X</u></a></li>
-<li><a href="https://fox-glue.techidaily.com/no-cost-creative-corner-finding-the-finest-tiktok-backgrounds-for-2024/"><u>No-Cost Creative Corner Finding the Finest TikTok Backgrounds for 2024</u></a></li>
-<li><a href="https://facebook-record-videos.techidaily.com/optimized-video-scale-to-mac-aspect-proportion-for-2024/"><u>Optimized Video Scale to Mac Aspect Proportion for 2024</u></a></li>
-<li><a href="https://howto.techidaily.com/proven-ways-to-fix-there-was-a-problem-parsing-the-package-on-nokia-105-classic-drfone-by-drfone-fix-android-problems-fix-android-problems/"><u>Proven Ways to Fix There Was A Problem Parsing the Package on Nokia 105 Classic | Dr.fone</u></a></li>
+<li><a href="https://visual-screen-recording.techidaily.com/updated-2024-approved-untouched-live-visual-recorders/"><u>[Updated] 2024 Approved Untouched Live Visual Recorders</u></a></li>
+<li><a href="https://vimeo-videos.techidaily.com/updated-in-2024-how-to-turn-your-videos-into-money-with-vimeo-expertise/"><u>[Updated] In 2024, How to Turn Your Videos Into Money with Vimeo Expertise</u></a></li>
+<li><a href="https://discover-alternatives.techidaily.com/1-regular-updates-on-digital-wallet-values-unveiling-the-frequency-exploring-yl-computings-insights/"><u>1.
+Regular Updates on Digital Wallet Values: Unveiling the Frequency - Exploring YL Computing's Insights</u></a></li>
+<li><a href="https://phone-solutions.techidaily.com/all-about-factory-reset-what-is-it-and-what-it-does-to-your-nokia-xr21-drfone-by-drfone-reset-android-reset-android/"><u>All About Factory Reset, What Is It and What It Does to Your Nokia XR21? | Dr.fone</u></a></li>
+<li><a href="https://discover-alternatives.techidaily.com/fixing-empty-output-overcoming-scanner-glitches-with-tips-from-yl-computing-and-yl-software-professionals/"><u>Fixing Empty Output: Overcoming Scanner Glitches with Tips From YL Computing and YL Software Professionals</u></a></li>
+<li><a href="https://win-solutions.techidaily.com/fixing-cyberpunk-2077-doesnt-utilize-graphics-card-in-windows-11/"><u>Fixing: Cyberpunk 2077 Doesn't Utilize Graphics Card in Windows 11</u></a></li>
+<li><a href="https://ai-video-translation.techidaily.com/how-to-use-capcut-translate-to-transform-video-content/"><u>How To Use CapCut Translate to Transform Video Content</u></a></li>
-<li><a href="https://discover-alternatives.techidaily.com/step-by-step-guide-mastering-file-duplication-in-windows-os-tips-from-yl-software-experts/"><u>Step-by-Step Guide: Mastering File Duplication in Windows OS - Tips From YL Software Experts</u></a></li>
+<li><a href="https://discover-alternatives.techidaily.com/identifying-your-current-windows-defender-version-expert-tips-from-yl-computing/"><u>Identifying Your Current Windows Defender Version - Expert Tips From YL Computing</u></a></li>
+<li><a href="https://hardware-reviews.techidaily.com/top-reviews-on-memory-processors-and-more-at-tome-hardware-hub/"><u>Top Reviews on Memory, Processors, and More at Tom'e Hardware Hub</u></a></li>
+<li><a href="https://tech-revival.techidaily.com/troubleshooting-and-testing-the-audio-input-in-windows-11-easy-tutorial/"><u>Troubleshooting & Testing the Audio Input in Windows 11 - Easy Tutorial</u></a></li>
-<li><a href="https://discover-alternatives.techidaily.com/streamline-your-vs-projects-a-step-by-step-guide-to-clearing-temporary-files-with-winutilities-disk-cleaner-insights-from-yl-software/"><u>Streamline Your VS Projects: A Step-by-Step Guide to Clearing Temporary Files with WinUtilities Disk Cleaner - Insights From YL Software</u></a></li>
+<li><a href="https://discover-alternatives.techidaily.com/troubleshooting-unrecognized-devices-how-to-fix-your-printer-connection-with-a-windows-pc-insights-by-yl-computing/"><u>Troubleshooting Unrecognized Devices: How to Fix Your Printer Connection with a Windows PC - Insights by YL Computing</u></a></li>
-<li><a href="https://discover-alternatives.techidaily.com/the-ultimate-guide-to-managing-auto-update-settings-in-yl-software-solutions/"><u>The Ultimate Guide to Managing Auto-Update Settings in YL Software Solutions</u></a></li>
-<li><a href="https://discover-alternatives.techidaily.com/ultimate-guide-efficiently-handling-printer-settings-via-control-panel-tech-insights-by-yl/"><u>Ultimate Guide: Efficiently Handling Printer Settings via Control Panel - Tech Insights by YL</u></a></li>
-<li><a href="https://discover-alternatives.techidaily.com/yl-computings-handbook-on-sourcing-replacement-parts-for-your-malfunctioning-scanner/"><u>YL Computing's Handbook on Sourcing Replacement Parts for Your Malfunctioning Scanner</u></a></li>
 </ul></div>